Sleep Your Way to Happiness

 Humans, including Productivity Ninjas, sleep an average one-third of their lifetime.
-Eight hours of sleep is a third of the day, and after 100 years on this earth, that equals a total of 33 years spent sleeping.
-While many see this as a loss of time, doctors and wellness coaches will see this as a healthy lifestyle choice, and a life well lived.
+Eight hours of sleep is a third of the day.
+After 100 years on this earth, that equals a total of 33 years spent sleeping.
+While many see this as a loss of time, doctors and wellness coaches will see this as a healthy lifestyle choice.
+Maybe a life well lived.
 But does sleeping eight hours every night really improve our health?
 Can sleep improve our productivity and make us happier people?
 According to the experts: eight hours of sleep a day will keep the doctor away (well, generally speaking).

 Sleep to improve physical health

 The recommended amount of sleep for those over 20 years old is seven to eight hours, uninterrupted.
 Why is an average eight hours of sleep so good for adults?

 Luckily, researcher love to investigate sleep, and thousands of studies have been performed on why sleep is so beneficial for the body and mind.
 One of the biggest collection of sleep studies in history was released in 2010 and collected over a 25 year span in Italy and the UK; highlighted here by Healthline:

 “Researchers in the United Kingdom and Italy analyzed data from 16 separate studies conducted over 25 years.
 They covered more than 1.3 million people and more than 100,000 deaths.
 They published their findings in the journal Sleep.
 Those who generally slept for less than six hours a night were 12 percent more likely to experience a premature death.
 People who slept more than eight to nine hours per night had an even higher risk, at 30 percent.”